 The primary issues arise from the competing interest of upstream and downstream users of the water flow.
 Under PSNR and territorial sovereignty principles, states enjoy absolute control over resources within their territory, regardless of the effects it may have downstream.
 This is known as the Harmon doctrine – and is not well supported anymore in international law.

-The principle of territorial integrity is the right of lower riparian states to the full flow of water of natural quality and quantity.
+The principle of territorial integrity is the right of lower riparian states to flow water of natural quality and quantity fully.
 Thus, any interference with the natural flow would require the consent of the downstream states.
 This principle is without support in practice, law, or writing.

 The most widely endorsed theory is equitable utilization.
 The UN incorporated this theory into the UN Watercourses Convention in 1997.
-It rests on the principle of shared sovereignty and requires a balancing of the interests to accommodate the needs and uses of each state.
+It rests on the principle of shared sovereignty and requires balancing the interests to accommodate the needs and uses of each state.

-Integrated into this approach is the idea that watercourse basins are best managed as an integrated whole and goes beyond the mere allocation of equitable rights to integrated development with international regulation of the watercourse environment.
+Integrated into this approach is the idea that watercourse basins are best managed as an integrated whole and go beyond the mere allocation of equitable rights to integrated development with international regulation of the watercourse environment.

 Case and Customary Law

 Freshwater resources are subject to the Stockholm Declaration, as well as the Rio Declaration.
 The River Oder case and the Gabcikovo-Nagymaros case reinforced the international legal principles that the rights of riparian states concerning shared watercourses are not unlimited, and one riverbank state cannot deprive another state of a right to an equal and reasonable share of riparian resources.

 The 1966 Helsinki Rules, reinforced by the 2004 Berlin Rules, reinforced the principles of equitable utilization and non-significant harm to other watercourse states.

 River Oder Case (1929) – This case favored the community interest of navigation among all riparian states based on equality of rights over the navigable course of the river.
-The general principles of international river law that the right of access to the sea played a considerable part in the development, leading to a common legal right.
+The general principle of international river law is that the right of access to the sea played a considerable part in the development, leading to a common legal right.